A New E-commerce Era: Conversational Commerce

 Conversational commerce is the latest talk of the town.

 eCommerce has been a staple in our lives for decades, and as it continues to increase in popularity, it develops into something new.
-And while traditional online shopping isn’t going anywhere, the shift to conversational commerce is changing the game.
+And while traditional online shopping isn’t going anywhere, the shift to messaging and chat apps are changing the game.

 Conversational commerce is becoming more and more pervasive in our daily lives, from social media to the uber-popular Amazon Alexa devices to online retailers’ AI chatbots.
 It’s the start of a new era in e-commerce.